-Age negatively impacts female fertility, with a sharp decline in egg quantity and quality seen at approximately age 35.
+Age affects female fertility, with a faster decline in egg quantity and quality at approximately age 35.
 Many women are not ready to build a family during their peak reproductive potential.
 Egg freezing allows women to preserve their eggs and use them later on in life when they may have more trouble conceiving.

-There are a number of reasons women choose to freeze their eggs, including:
+There are a number of reasons individuals would choose to freeze their eggs, including:

 It is important to know that egg freezing does not take away from your future ovarian reserve.
 Fertility preservation works by utilizing the eggs that would have otherwise been discarded by the ovaries during a particular cycle.